defactor-com/documentation/docs/smart-contracts/pools-contract/example.md

 ## In-depth Actions

 The flow starts when the borrower creates a new pool giving as collateral one or multiple assets that follows the `ERC20`, `ERC721` or `ERC1155` standards.
 Once the pool is created and the collateral has been successfully transferred from the borrower's wallet to the contract, the pool will be marked as `CREATED` that means it is ready to start receiving funds from the investors.
 The pool was configured initially with a soft and hard cap, when the total amount committed to the pool reaches at least the soft cap the borrower (pool owner) can decide whether to collect the funds or wait until the hard cap is reached.
-When the owner collectes the raised capital, no new commits or un-commit are allowed to the pool this is because the borrower has already took the funds and the investors will need to wait until the rewards start coming in.
+When the owner collects the raised capital, no new commits or un-commit are allowed to the pool this is because the borrower has already took the funds and the investors will need to wait until the rewards start coming in.

 As long as the pool is active, the borrower can deposit the rewards in any frequency they want, when the loan is paid (partial or complete) the investors are the only one allowed to claim the rewards.